Scientific integrity

 Contact

-Within UM, prof. Herman Kingma, dr. Ree Meertens and prof. Sophie Vanhoonacker-Kormoss act as the confidential advisors on Scientific Integrity.
-You can contact the confidential advisors by email at vertrouwenspersoonwi@maastrichtuniversity.nl or call the secretaries to the confidential advisors, Rachelle Rutgrink and Arnold Verhoeven, at +31 (0)43 388 2350.
+Within UM, Professor Herman Kingma, Dr Ree Meertens and Professor Sophie Vanhoonacker-Kormoss act as confidential advisors on scientific integrity.
+You can contact the confidential advisors by email at vertrouwenspersoonwi@maastrichtuniversity.nl or call the secretary to the confidential advisors, Arnold Verhoeven, at +31 (0)43 388 2350.

 Committee for Scientific Integrity